 signaturestringA cryptographic signature to verify the payload’s authenticity.

-bodyStringContains either a PaymentIntent or WithdrawalIntent Json string, depending on the event type.
+bodystringA JSON string containing either a PaymentIntent or WithdrawalIntent object, depending on the event type.
 You need to parse this string to get the actual object.

 Always verify the webhook signature to ensure the body’s integrity and authenticity.
 Read more about verifying webhook signatures.